 - Guppies – Another highly hardy fish that breed well.
 These guys come in some of the most beautiful colors and do well with other fish.
 Guppies are second to the list when it comes to establishing a new aquarium. https://amzn.to/2uSyGtK

 - African Butterfly Fish – These guys are a lot like Arowana’s except they don’t grow that big.
 The average adult reaches 5 to 7 inches.
 I really enjoy watching these guys catch crickets that fall into the aquarium.
 They seemed to be good community fish as they don’t really pay other fish any mind.
-The coolest feature these guys have are their fins.
-They have what look like actual butterfly wings for side fins..
-I haven’t witnessed mine taking flight yet, but do keep a lid or around the top water part..
-They are known to jump out chasing bugs!
+The coolest feature these guys have is their fins.
+They have what look like actual butterfly wings for side fins… I haven’t witnessed mine taking flight yet, but do keep a lid or around the topwater part… They are known to jump out chasing bugs!

-- Freshwater Barracuda – If you are aiming to have more of a predator type of enclosure, any type of gar or pike will be a good addition.
-The freshwater barracuda, also known as a rocket gar, are the smallest in the pike family.
-As a baby, this was an exciting addition to Edens.Bow..
-It didn’t take long to realize I might have underestimated the growth rate of a predator fish like this guy.
-After a couple weeks of wiping out almost the entire live stock of this paludarium, I decided it would be more enjoyable maintaining Edens.Bow as a community tank.
-The barracuda now enjoys his very own enclosure all to itself, where he can live stress free!
+- Freshwater Barracuda – If you are aiming to have more of a predator-type of enclosure, any type of gar or pike will be a good addition.
+The freshwater barracuda, also known as a rocket gar, is the smallest in the pike family.
+As a baby, this was an exciting addition to Edens.Bow… It didn’t take long to realize I might have underestimated the growth rate of a predator fish like this guy.
+After a couple of weeks of wiping out almost the entire livestock of this paludarium, I decided it would be more enjoyable maintaining Edens.Bow as a community tank.
+The Barracuda now enjoys his very own enclosure all to itself, where he can live stress-free!

 Another important thing to note!
-With my experience and latest observation, most reptiles and some amphibians prefer solitaire and can pass parasites off to each other when mixing multiple species together within the same setup.
-My advice would be to take a moment to consider one main terrestrial species and make sure they can tolerate more than one of their own kind before stocking your tank with a particular reptile or amphibian..
+From my experience and latest observation, most reptiles and some amphibians prefer solitaire and can pass parasites off to each other when mixing multiple species within the same setup.
+My advice would be to take a moment to consider one main terrestrial species and make sure they can tolerate more than one of their own kind before stocking your tank with a particular reptile or amphibian…

 - Jackson Chameleon – This was my whole intention when I began this project.
 I absolutely love chameleons and wanted to create something as close to their native habitat as possible.
 As babies, we were able to keep a male & female pair together in the same enclosure.
 Once they reach sexual maturity, they started to become a bit of a nuisance lol.
 When deciding who to leave in the tank, I decided the female was a bit less destructive to the environment and she got to earn the title “Queen of Edens.Bow”!

-- Tree frogs – These guys as well as glass frogs and dart frogs are also great candidates for a paludarium.
-They like high humidity as well as plants that hold water well like bromiliads.
+- Tree frogs – These guys, as well as glass frogs and dart frogs, are also great candidates for a paludarium.
+They like high humidity as well as plants that hold water well like bromeliads.
 These guys are fun to watch and come in a variety of beautiful colors.
-I have only kept tadpoles in the pond section of are terrarium and still debating if Edens.Bow will be a home for any type of frog species.
+I have only kept tadpoles in the pond section of our terrarium and still debating if Edens.Bow will be a home for any type of frog species.

 - Eastern Worm Snake – I don’t have much experience with snakes in a paludarium but I do think at some point I will consider a paludarium exclusively for one.
 If one would be considered for Edens.Bow, it would more than likely be something small like an eastern worm snake.
 Again, if I would add one it would more than likely be the only reptile in this paludarium.

-When it comes to reptiles, if not semi-aquatic, it really is best to keep only one by itself..
-Preferably one that likes to spend most of it’s time high up in the canopy like a chameleon.
-Hints why i chose that over a snake or lizard.
-Even with frogs you have to be careful the babies aren’t mistaken for food to reptiles and that they can swim!
+When it comes to reptiles, if not semi-aquatic, it is best to keep only one by itself… Preferably one that likes to spend most of its time high up in the canopy like a chameleon.
+Hints at why I chose that over a snake or lizard.
+Even with frogs, you have to be careful the babies aren’t mistaken for food for reptiles and that they can swim!

-Now for the real secret to my success with having a fully multi-specie paludarium!
+Now for the real secret to my success with having a fully multi-species paludarium!
 Semi-aquatic animals are some of the most interesting types of paludarium animals.
 Watching them take full advantage of a paludarium is so satisfying to watch.
-They organize the habitat in such cool ways..
-A place to eat, a place to dry off and bask..
+They organize the habitat in such cool ways… A place to eat, a place to dry off and bask…

-- Fiddler Crab – we have already covered these guys but I will add them here since they deserve more credibility than just a clean up crew.
+- Fiddler Crab – we have already covered these guys but I will add them here since they deserve more credit than just a cleanup crew.
 Fiddler crab might just be my favorite species within Edens.Bow!